semgrep/semgrep/doc/SEMGREP_CONTRIBUTING.md

 ## Installing `semgrep`

-Something something `pip install -e .`?
+TODO Something something `pip install -e .`?
 Or just `pipenv install --dev`?
 This should happen whenever you want the Semgrep binary to be updated

 (As contrasted with going into `semgrep/semgrep` and running `semgrep`)